What we know about the victims of the Alabama ‘Sweet 16’ shooting

 Marsiah Collins

-Martin Collins identified his son Marsiah, 19, as one of the fatal victims.
+Martin Collins identified his son Marsiah, 19, as one of the victims killed.

 Marsiah graduated from Opelika High School in 2022 and was taking a gap year to focus on his music.